Dr. Lynn Friedman values the uniqueness of the individual

-While I am very active in providing psychodynamic therapy and psychoanalysis, I devote a substantial part of my practice to providing clinical supervision and consultation.
+I am very active in providing psychodynamic therapy and psychoanalysis.
+However, I also devote a substantial part of my practice to providing clinical supervision and consultation.
 As a Training and Supervising Analyst, I am approved to provide supervision to psychoanalysts-in-training.
-Also, I provide clinical consultation to graduate psychoanalysts wishing to deepen their analytic skills and to more fully develop their analytic practices.
-Beyond this, I supervise (aka as providing consultation) licensed psychotherapists at each stage in their journey.
+As an adjuvant to this, I provide clinical consultation to graduate psychoanalysts wishing to deepen their analytic skills and to more fully develop their analytic practices.
+I supervise (aka as providing consultation) licensed psychotherapists at each stage in their journey.
 This has been a longstanding interest of mine, and I greatly enjoy it.
 Similarly, for decades, I have taught at the University level.